 (1) Format.
 All documents must comply with the format requirements of the Bankruptcy Code, the Bankruptcy Rules and these rules.
 Documents filed or submitted in cases or proceedings shall be either filed electronically in PDF by a registered user, or filed in conventional paper format by non-registered users and then converted to PDF by the clerk.
 All PDF documents created for filing in CM/ECF, including proposed orders uploaded in the E-Orders program in CM/ECF, must be saved in a text-searchable format.
 A document is text-searchable when converted to PDF format directly from a word processing program using Adobe Acrobat, Windows PDF or other similar software.
 If a document in paper format is scanned into PDF format, the scanning software must have Optical Character Recognition (OCR) functionality enabled.
 Any exceptions to the requirement that a document be electronically filed by a registered user shall be set forth in the Clerk’s Filing Instructions or in the court’s “Guidelines for Preparing, Submitting and Serving Orders”.

 (a) Papers Filed with the Court.
 Filers of papers shall be responsible for redacting Social Security or other individual taxpayer identification numbers and other personal identifiers such as dates of birth, financial account numbers, and names of minor children from documents filed with the court.
-Unless otherwise ordered by the court, any documents which include personal identifiers should be redacted to exclude the personal information or, if such redaction is not practical, the party may seek to submit them as sealed records pursuant to Local Rule 5003-1(D); however, the court may still require submission of a redacted copy for inclusion in the public records.
+Unless otherwise ordered by the court, any documents which include personal identifiers should be redacted to exclude the personal information or, if such redaction is not practical, the party may seek to submit them as sealed records pursuant to subdivision (4) of this Rule; however, the court may still require submission of a redacted copy for inclusion in the public records.
 Redaction guidelines for personal information not addressed by the Bankruptcy Rules or forms include:

 (i) Social Security or other individual taxpayer identification numbers.
 If an individual’s social security or other individual taxpayer identification number must be included in a pleading, only the last four digits of that number should be used.